Work Packages

 • Promote use of alternative modes of transport, such as cycling, by residents of Nitra and employees in the industrial park, reducing the perception that cycling is dangerous and ineffective.

-Work Package 5: Inhabitant Engagement, Inclusive Business Models and PPPPs to Boost IHW
+Work Package 5: Citizen Engagement, Inclusive Business Models and PPPPs to Boost IHW

-• Guidelines and Lessons Learnt: The main guidelines and lesson learnt from the Inclusive Transition Pathways defined in each city.
+Guidelines and Lessons Learnt: The main guidelines and lessons learnt from the Inclusive Transition Pathways defined in each city.

 Work Package 6: Enabling Behavioural Changes with a gender, diversity, equity and inclusion perspective (GDEI)

-This work package is concerned with the introduction of a GDEI (Gender, Diversity, Equity, and Inclusion) perspective into all In-Habit solutions, employing behavioural games will be used to foster cooperation, reveal stereotypes and evaluate solutions, and promote behaviour change.
+This work package is concerned with introducing a GDEI (Gender, Diversity, Equity, and Inclusion) perspective into all IN-HABIT solutions.
+Behavioural games are used to foster cooperation, reveal stereotypes, evaluate solutions, and promote behaviour change.
 It has sought to:

 Work Package 7: Assessing the Impact of Visionary and Integrated Solutions (VIS) on IHW

-This work package is dedicated to the impact assessment of the project with specific regard to changes affecting inclusive health and wellbeing (IHW) and to groups at risk of discrimination.
+This work package is dedicated to the impact assessment of the project, with specific regard to changes affecting Inclusive Health and Wellbeing (IHW) and groups at risk of discrimination.
 It has sought to:

-• identify both expected and unexpected changes on people's health and wellbeing as a result of the solutions.
+• Identify both expected and unexpected changes in people's health and wellbeing as a result of the solutions.

 This work package is concerned with the dissemination and communication strategy for IN-HABIT, co-defined and co-developed with project partners.
 It has sought to: